salrashid123/iap_endpoints_app/README.md

 - Access to your Endpoints API using the reissued IAP token is not constrained by any IAM conditions applied to IAP.
   What that means is the while you maybe able to apply IAM conditions such as time of day, sourceIP and other polcies to a users IAP access, the JWT token reissued by IAP will not carry those conditions along inherently.
 The endpoints applcation will need to validate/check for any embedded claims the JWT carries as policy or (preferably), perform a policy lookup to compare.

+- At the time of writing (6/25/18), App Engine Standard does not fully support WebSockets or gRPC inbound.
+If you require those technologies against your frontend application, consider using IAP with GKE and setting  ```type: Loadbalancer``` as the service.

 ---

 ## Prerequsites